The Dreamhouse Project

 And that’s where we’re at for this week!

 As you can see, we’re off to a bit of a slow start, but with so many moving parts in a kitchen reno, planning is key.
-We already have the few trades like the plumbing service rockaway nj we’ll be using lined up so once we have the make the final decisions on materials, we’ll be ready to start executing.
+We already have the few trades we’ll be using lined up so once we have the make the final decisions on materials, we’ll be ready to start executing.
 Before we go, let’s take a look the full list of what we have on our plates.

 The to-do list: